mpaskevi/phd/EDCI614/Assignments/conference-proposal.md

 - Social justice
 - OER
 - OER-enabled pedagogies
+- open education as freedom
+  - from surveillance
+  - to contribute, share, exercise agency, access

 ### Points of Confusion
  - student-centred pedagogies
  - open licenses
  - inclusion that excludes

+ Part of the difficulty is that there is a diverse, world-wide community working under the auspices of *open education* leading to localized solutions to localized problems and a balkanizing effect.

 ### Moving Forward